Beta

 Below is a short summary and detailed review of this podcast written by FutureFactual:

-Earth Day Poetry and Science: Exploring Place, Perception, and Meaning
+Earth Day Poetry and Science: Poets Discuss Perception, Place, and Nature on Science Friday

 Overview